-Suggested Signal Aliases

-subnet MReqInfo M:0 M_WSI_opcode

 WSI Semantics

 This section describes specific semantic signal meanings in WSI that are layered on top of the fundamental OCP signal semantics.
 The semantics stay within OCP compliance, so that even though they are additional behavioral constraints, they represent valid OCP-defined behavior.